-Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the Plan Year.
-These allocations are percentages of total assets:
+Using the asset categories used in the Plan's Annual Returns/Reports (Form 5500), the Plan's assets were allocated among the following asset classes as of the end of the 2013 Plan Year:

 Asset Al locations Percentage 1.
 Cash (interest bearing and non-interest bearing) 2.
 U.S. Government securities 3.
 Corporate debt instruments (other than employer securities): a.
-Preferred b.
+Preferredb.
 All other 4.
 Corporate stocks (other than employer securities): a.
-Preferred b.
+Preferredb.
 All other 5.
 Partnership/joint venture interests 6.
 Real estate (other than employer real property) 7.
 Loans (other than to participants) 8.
 Participant loans 9.
 Value of interest in common/collective trusts 10.
 Value of interest in pooled separate accounts 11.
 Value of interest in master trust investment accounts 100 12.
 Value of interest in 103-12 investment entities 13.
 Value of interest in registered investment companies (e.g., mutual funds) 14.
 Value of funds held in insurance co. general account (unallocated contracts) 15.
 Employer-related investments: a.
-Employer securities b.
+Employer securitiesb.
 Employer real property 16.
 Buildings and other property used in plan operation 17.
 Other